-5. Early seafloor and shallow burial diagenesis and dolomitization of calcite-dominated sediments.
-Cool-water carbonates may exhibit a radically different pattern of diagenesis compared with that of tropical aragonitic carbonates.
-Slow sedimentation permits seafloor lithification by intermediate Mg-calcite cements, but these appear to be volumetrically limited and localized to omission surfaces and hardgrounds that are ubiquitous in the inner platform.
-Indeed, both shallow-marine and meteoric cements appear to be very sparse, with magnesium being lost from high-Mg calcite (HMC) to low-Mg calcite (LMC) during grain recrystallization.
-Sparse calcium-rich dolomites may be present (Reeckmann, 1988; Bone et al., 1992), and at some locations replacement can be pervasive (James et al., 1993), although the fine subtidal evaporationrelated dolomites typical of tropical platforms are absent.
-It is not known whether dolomitization is episodic, as recognized in other present-day platforms (Vahrenkamp, et al. 1991; McKenzie, et al., 1993), or occurred over extended time periods.
-The Eucla margin carbonates provide an opportunity to determine the present-day associations among groundwater circulation, fluid geochemistry, and diagenetic products, and, by inference from the temporal and spatial distribution of ancient diagenetic components, those that occurred under different conditions in the past.
-This has the potential to provide fundamental insights into the diagenesis of cool-water, open-shelf carbonates, which are direct analogs for comparable carbonate platforms that were ubiquitous during Paleozoic and other times.

-6. The pace and style of evolution of midlatitude oceanic and neritic biotas.
-The Leg 182 drilling transect offered the opportunity for pioneering analysis of the Cenozoic evolution of cool-water calcareous biota, with direct applicability to studies of ancient carbonate platforms presently lacking modern analogs.
+- 5. Early seafloor and shallow burial diagenesis and dolomitization of calcite-dominated sediments.
+Cool-water carbonates exhibit a radically different pattern of diagenesis from that of tropical aragonitic carbonates.
+Slow sedimentation permits seafloor lithification by intermediate Mg-calcite cements, but these appear to be volumetrically limited and localized to omission surfaces and hardgrounds, which are ubiquitous in the inner platform.
+Indeed, both shallow-marine and meteoric cements appear to be very sparse, with magnesium being lost from high-Mg calcite to low-Mg calcite during grain recrystallization.
+Sparse calcium-rich dolomites may be present (Reeckmann, 1988; Bone et al., 1992), and at some locations replacement can be pervasive (James et al., 1993), although the fine subtidal evaporation-related dolomites typical of tropical platforms are absent.
+It is not known whether dolomitization is episodic, as recognized in other presentday platforms (Vahrenkamp, et al. 1991; McKenzie et al., 1993), or occurred over extended time periods.
+The Eucla margin carbonates will provide an opportunity to determine the present-day associations among ground-water circulation, fluid geochemistry, and diagenetic products, and by inference from the temporal and spatial distribution of ancient diagenetic components, those that occurred under different conditions in the past.
+This has the potential to provide fundamental insights into the diagenesis of cool-water, open-shelf carbonates, which are direct analogs for the comparable carbonate platforms that were ubiquitous during Paleozoic and other times. - 6.
+The pace and style of evolution of mid-latitude oceanic and neritic biotas.
+The Leg 182 drilling transect offers the opportunity for pioneering analysis of the Cenozoic evolution of cool-water calcareous biota, with direct applicability to studies of ancient carbonate platforms presently lacking modern analogs.
+Linked information from the neritic and oceanic high- to mid-latitude carbonate realm should produce an unmatched record of paleobiological information.
 Specifically, the patterns and modes of speciation and diversification of coeval shallow- and deep-water benthic organisms as well as contemporaneous planktonic biota should be revealed.
 By comparing these results with those from Antarctica and the northeast Australian shelf, the geography of such processes and their relationship to physiochemical factors should be discernible.